 Many crypto users recognize the importance of keeping their seed phrase secret.
 Yet, this awareness creates an opportunity for scammers to exploit others through alternative means.

 One typical tactic involves baiting unsuspecting people with the promise of a significant sum in exchange for a minor commission.
 Scammers are relentless in pursuing complete access to someone's crypto assets.
-They will continue attempting to deceive users into revealing their seed phrases.
+They will keep trying to deceive users into revealing their seed phrases.

-Scam victims are not just older people, despite popular belief.
+Despite popular belief, scam victims are not just older people.
 According to research, more fraud victims fall in the 25–45 age range than those above 50.
 Attackers often target the most financially anxious age group.
 Now, let's explore how to stay safe from scammers and their phishing attacks.

 How does a classic phishing scheme work?